 Sustainability will spur a new business transformation imperative.

 While most firms are still in the midst of their digital and customer experience transformations, the green revolution will spur a new business transformation imperative.
 Leaders are launching bold, enterprisewide transformation initiatives backed by the C-suite.
-I strongly believe that CMOs should embrace sustainability as their next companywide transformation.
+I strongly believe that CMOs should embrace sustainability as their next companywide business transformation.
 Those who fail to do so can expect creative disruptors, investors, and activists of green technology to sabotage their brand equity.
 More broadly, sustainability will be the next source of competitive advantage.

 Appointing a dedicated C-level executive to lead sustainability efforts is not enough.
 “Bolt-on” chief sustainability officers will last no longer than chief digital officers.
 To truly transform their firms and gain competitive advantage, CEOs must embed sustainability everywhere in their organization and initiate deep cultural change.
 As Chris Leong, CMO of Schneider Electric (recently recognized as the world’s most sustainable corporation) told me: “Our core strategy is to focus on clean energy transition.
 However, environmental sustainability is just one side of the coin.
 Broader sustainability efforts improve performance, innovation, and our attractiveness as a brand.
 It creates value.”
 CMOs must focus on value creation, conducting broader sustainable ecosystems of internal and external partners.